suffolklibraries/lgc/content/collections/events/hadleigh-movers.md

     content:
       -
         type: text
-        text: 'To book you can call Karen Pratt on '
+        text: 'To book you can call Karen on '
       -
         type: text
         marks: